AIS-Bonn/rviz_cinematographer/rviz_cinematographer_gui/README.md

 Now you have to add the *InteractiveMarkers* and the *Path* displays.
 Make sure the frame specified in the Rviz Cinematographer plugin is present in your tf tree, otherwise you will not be able to see the markers.

 Additionally you have to select the rviz_cinematographer_view_controller in the Rviz *Views* in order to be able to move the camera using the plugin.
+In this view useful information is displayed e.g. the window width and height defining the video size in pixels.

 ![rviz_views](readme/rviz_view.png)